jedi10/P09_DAJAVA_SpringBoot_Microservice/README.md

         docker compose up -d (main instruction for project dockerization)
      * -d run the container in detached mode = in the background

-  * Go on Mediscreen Application
+  * Go on Mediscreen Application with a web browser:

         http://localhost:8091/  (Home Page)